auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ### `Credentials` class

-All the properties are no longer marked with the `@objc` attribute.
+The properties are no longer marked with the `@objc` attribute.
 Additionally, the following properties are no longer optional:

 - `accessToken`
 - `tokenType`